 A hospital utilization review specialist may help you secure a bed in a sub-acute skilled nursing facility or a respite stay at a nearby assisted living community.

 Utilization review typically refers to the cost of health care services.

-They evaluate the entirety of your healthcare needs and communicate important information with your health insurance company.
+They evaluate your healthcare needs and communicate important information with your insurance company.

 Moreover, they help determine whether your health insurance plan(s) cover the costs of your stay or emergency room visit.

 And most importantly, utilization review and management specialists help their hospitals by keeping healthcare costs in check.

 Transition case managers are responsible for helping you manage inside your home when you leave the hospital.